 Where to have a BBQ in Seaspray

-Seaspray accommodation is limited to Airbnb.
-If you have never used Airbnb before here have $55 off your first booking for new members.
+Seaspray accommodation is limited to apartments.
 There is also a caravan park but places fill up quickly especially in the summer months.
 To use the caravan park you will need your own caravan, tent or camper trailer.
 There are some limited cabins for hire at the Seaspray caravan park as well.

-In between Seaspray and Golden Beach heading towards Loch Sport on Shoreline Drive you will find access to the Trinculo Ship Wreck.
-The Triculo was wrecked on the sands of the 90 Mile Beach in May of 1879.
-Today all the can still be seen are parts of the Hull sticking out of the sand.
+In between Seaspray and Golden Beach, heading towards Loch Sport on Shoreline Drive, you will find access to the Trinculo Ship Wreck.
+The Trinculo was wrecked on the sands of the 90-Mile Beach in May 1879.
+Today, all the can still be seen are parts of the Hull sticking out of the sand.

 LOCH SPORT GIPPSLAND AUSTRALIA

-Loch Sport borders both the 90 Mile Beach and the Gippsland Lakes.
-Well, certainly the Gippsland Lakes with the 90 Mile Beach Beach being 1.5 kilometres out of town.
+Loch Sport borders both the 90-Mile Beach and the Gippsland Lakes.
+Well, certainly the Gippsland Lakes with the 90-Mile Beach being 1.5 kilometres out of town.
 Loch Sport is an ever-growing town on the Gippsland Lakes.
 Loch Sport is popular for boating and the Loch Sport Mariner is a focal part of the town.

 You can get to Seaspray via the South Gippsland Highway from either Sale or Yarram.